puhitaku/tepra-lite-esp32/README.md

 # tepra-lite-esp32

-*MicroPython module to communicate with KING JIM TEPRA Lite LR30 as a result of reverse engineering.*
+*MicroPython module to communicate with KING JIM TEPRA Lite LR30*

+This is a reverse-engineered module to communicate with LR30.
 Print anything you want to.
 Print via any interface you have.
-It's also capable of printing automatically-generated images on your ESP32.
+It's also capable of printing automatically-generated QR code on your ESP32.

 ## Prerequisites